-The Clinical Research Training Institute begins with a mandatory week-long summer workshop, to be held from August 5 through August 11, 2017 in La Jolla, CA. The workshop focuses on the foundation, methodologies, and application of patient-oriented clinical research.
+The Clinical Research Training Institute begins with a mandatory week-long summer workshop, which is held each August in La Jolla, California.
+The workshop focuses on the foundation, methodologies, and application of patient-oriented clinical research.
 Participants are matched with workshop faculty members and a small group which provide them with intensive exposure to mentorship and networking resources.
 Throughout the week the participants further develop their own proposed patient-oriented clinical research projects, refining and revising their plans through interaction with faculty and peers.

 Each day of the summer workshop is divided into didactic sessions and small group meetings.
 The mornings are dedicated to lectures on patient-oriented clinical research methodology and related topics, while in the afternoons participants meet with their small groups, workshop mentors and other faculty, including biostatisticians, to work on protocol development.
 Informal presentations by leaders in hematology clinical research take place in the evenings.

 In addition to the summer workshop, two subsequent mandatory sessions, the first at the ASH annual meeting in December and in May at ASH Headquarters in Washington, DC, provide an opportunity for further interaction and mentoring throughout the year.
 Those who are accepted to the Clinical Research Training Institute, must participate in all three segments of the program.

 There is no fee to apply to the program, and ASH will pay for the participants’ travel expenses to the summer workshop and spring meeting.
 Travel to and expenses at the annual meeting are the responsibility of the participant and/or their academic institution.

 back to top

 |Application Deadline||March 23, 2018|